foxitsoftware/PDF_UA-2/README.md

-# PDF_UA-2
+# PDF/UA-2
 ISO 14289-2 (PDF/UA-2) significantly improves the accessibility of PDF.
 Foxit's PoC implementation of various PDF creation and consumption tools

-We provide [Installer](installer/README.md) to our PoC implementations.
+We provide [Installer](installer/README.md) for our PoC implementations.
 The [PDF Sample files](samples/README.md) we produced to achieve interoperability

 We are testing several AI approaches to help with automatic math recognition as a part of remediation processes.
 The results of our discoveries can be found here:
 [Recognition](recognition/Readme.md)

-If you are interested in interoperable testing, have comments, or want to report a bug or suggestion, please use the Issues feature on github.
+If you are interested in interoperable testing, have comments, or want to report a bug or suggestion, please use the Issues feature on GitHub.

 # PDF 2.0 and PDF/UA-2 features

 The ISO 32000-2:2020 (PDF 2.0) specification only provides file format requirements.
 It should give clear guidance for PDF creation tools.
-What should and should not be present in the compliant file, but is not clear how the processor should use all those information.
-We use this github repository to explain our reasoning with implementations and sample files so we can reach a consensus with other developers.
+What should and should not be present in the compliant file, but it is not clear how the processor should use all that information.
+We use this GitHub repository to explain our reasoning with implementations and sample files so we can reach a consensus with other developers.
 It is essential to give end users the same experience when consuming PDF UA-2 files through AT tools.

 The following sections explain our implementation decisions.
 Feel free to comment.

 ## MathML

 PDF 2.0 in conjunction with PDF/UA-2 recognizes two methods of semantically denote math.
 Both methods require the use of *Formula* structure element and then:
-- use \<mathml\> elements in MathML namespace as direct child
+- Use \<mathml\> elements in the MathML namespace as direct children
-- or the associate MathML data in *AF* property of structure element
+- or the associated MathML data in the *AF* property of the structure element

 In our PoC we use the second option.

-## Logic in providing Associated file
+## Logic in providing Associated file linky na well tagged ua2

-PDF 2.0 doesn't provide any guidance when it comes to processors, so it's not specified how a Reader should deal with specific scenarios.
+PDF 2.0 doesn't provide any guidance regarding processors, so it's not specified how a processor should deal with specific scenarios.

 Our algorithm when processing PDF files with *AF* is as follows:

 For *Formula* structure element:
+1. **Search Criteria:**
-- Search only AFs with *AFRelationship* == *Supplement* (as per PDF/UA-2)
+   - Focus only on AFs where `AFRelationship == Supplement` (as per PDF/UA-2).
+   - Ensure that the `Mediatype` (Subtype key) is `application/mathml+xml`.
+     - *Note:* The Mediatype comparison is currently a string match, with ongoing discussions in the community about potential variations in the key.

+2. **AF Structure Handling:**
-- accepting *AF* as a directory as well as an array (PDF 2.0 only allows arrays, but we noticed files with AF as a dictionary)
+   - Accept both arrays and directories for AF.
+While PDF 2.0 officially allows only arrays, some files use AF as a dictionary.
+   - - Only the first element that meets the criteria is used

+3. **Fallback Mechanism:**
-- if no *AF* entry with *Supplement* exists, we are processing kids of structure element
+   - If no suitable AF entry is found proceed to process the children (kids) of the structure element.
+   - If Formula doesn’t have NS == 2.0 then the old processing is used.

+4. **Unimplemented Features:**
+   - `AFRelationship == Alternative` is not yet implemented.
+The usage of this key is currently under discussion.

+5. **Priority Rules:**
-- ignoring the media type of the associated file (todo)
+   - `ActualText` takes precedence over the processing of the structure element itself.
+   - `AF` has priority over `Alt`.

+6. **Substructure Handling:**
-- if we find suitable *AF*, then substructure is ignored and the content of stream data is provided as a textual value
+   - If a suitable `AF` is found, process the substructure of the element and provide the content of the stream data as the textual value, i.e. only that content is replaced, not the substructure.

-### Known issues
-- Substructure is ignored if AF exists, therefore *Lbl* structure element with it's content might get lost

-## *RoleMapNS*
-Currently, we only check for *RoleMapNS* if the document is marked as 2.0 (header must be 2.0 !)
-Our tools don't check namespaces.
-If the file is 2.0, then *RoleMapNS* is the preferred method, no matter what structure element we encounter.

-## Use of *ActualText* property
-If *ActualText* is present we ignore AFs and substructure. *ActualText* serves as a full replacement of structure element (this is true for all structure elements. **Formula** is no different)
+   - If `ActualText` is present we ignore AFs and substructure. `ActualText` serves as a full replacement of structure element (this is true for all structure elements. `Formula` is no different)

+7. **Content Delivery:**
+   - If the`Forrmula` is in 2.0 namespace and contains the correct associated file.
+     - Provide the content of that associated file.
+   - Otherwise, if `Alt` is present.
+     - Provide `Alt`.
+   - If neither condition is met.
+     - Provide the content associated with the `Formula` element.

+## *Rolemap and RolemapNS Processing*

+1. **General Rolemap Handling:**
+   - Process the `Rolemap` or `RolemapNS` on a Structure Element (SE) in a PDF, regardless of the PDF version.

+2. **Namespace (NS) Check:**
+   - If the SE does **not** have a Namespace (NS), check the `Rolemap`.
+   - If the SE **does** have an NS and it is other than `PDF 1.7`, `PDF 2.0`, or `MathML`, check `RolemapNS`.

+3. **Custom Element Mapping:**
+   - Allow mapping of a single custom element into two different standard elements based on `RolemapNS`.

+4. **Backward Compatibility:**
+   - If the *Formula* element does not have `NS == 2.0`, then revert to the old processing method.
+This is our backward-compatible hack since older processors won’t check the NS.

+5. **Namespace Flexibility:**
+   - Elements could be in any namespace (e.g., LaTeX).
+The discussion of `NS == 2.0` occurs after rolemapping (i.e., `RolemapNS`).